nickheyer/nickheyer/README.md

 - 👋 Hi, I’m @nickheyer
-- 👀 I’m interested in building fun and sometimes meaningful python programs.
+- 👀 I’m interested in building games, as well as creating efficient data structures.
-- 🌱 I’m currently learning RegEx for data science.
+- 🌱 I’m currently honing my Unreal-Engine-specific-syntax, in hopes of joining the industry.
 - 💞️ I’m looking to collaborate on pretty much anything!
 - 📫 How to reach me ~ On discord via "NastyNick#4212" or email via "nick@heyer.app".